Roe v. Wade

 Second, Roe held that, as with other fundamental rights, restrictions on the right to abortion were subject to the most stringent level of constitutional review, often called “strict scrutiny.”
 This legal standard required that infringements on the right be narrowly tailored to serve a compelling government interest.5 Applying a trimester framework, Roe permitted more regulation of abortion as pregnancy advanced but only when that regulation was evidence-based and consistent with how other similar medical procedures were treated; crucially, under Roe, the government was not permitted to put its thumb on the scale to pressure pregnant people about their decision whether to continue or end a pregnancy.6

 The Roe decision made state abortion bans unconstitutional—and abortion care legal, more accessible, and safer throughout the country.

 Soon after, abortion opponents pressed state and federal lawmakers to enact a wide range of restrictive abortion laws attempting to reverse, directly or indirectly, Roe’s guarantee of reproductive freedom.
 Lawsuits against such restrictions multiplied, with some reaching the Supreme Court.
 A changing Court issued a series of decisions diluting Roe.

-Since 1992, the Court has evaluated abortion regulations under an “undue burden” standard that permits states to restrict abortion as long as burdens on access are not too severe.
+After 1992, the Court evaluated abortion regulations under an “undue burden” standard that permits states to restrict abortion as long as burdens on access are not too severe.
 In practice, courts have upheld a range of restrictions that make abortion more difficult to access, especially for people of color, people living on low incomes, young people, immigrants, and others with limited resources.

 1) 410 U.S. at 155, 164.